How to do a competitive analysis in 5 easy steps

 - What type of content do they publish and where?

 - What are their sales channels processes?
-What is their customer road map like?
+And, what is their customer road map like?

 - Can customers easily switch from them?
 Why should they move to you?

 - What are the barriers to entry